 Planning a trip abroad?
-There are so many things to do before you depart.
-But while you’re planning your itinerary and booking your flight, don’t forget your medical needs.
 Some destinations may pose certain health risks and require specific immunizations for visitors.
-There are steps you should take before you leave that can help prevent illness, and allow you to enjoy your trip.
+There are steps you should take before you leave that can help prevent illness and allow you to enjoy your trip.

 Plan for Your Vaccinations

 Finding your vaccine records and getting all the vaccines you need may take some time.
 You may begin by talking to or calling your primary health care professional.
 If they do not stock travel vaccines, you may need to ask for a recommendation to visit a travel clinic or search the travel clinic directory on the CDC website.

 - See your healthcare professional at least 4-6 weeks before any international travel.
 Find out vaccine recommendations and requirements for your travel destination.

 - The Indiana State Department of Health does NOT provide vaccinations and cannot make specific recommendations for health care providers.
 You should begin by talking to or calling your primary health care professional or searching the travel clinic directory on the CDC website.

 - Ask about routine vaccines when you talk to your health care professional about travel.
 Take the CDC quiz to find out which routine vaccines you may need.

 - Check if the country you are traveling to requires proof of yellow fever vaccine.
 The yellow fever vaccine is currently in short supply around the world, and only a registered provider can offer this vaccine.
 It must be administered at least 10 days before travel.
 You will need a stamped certificate as well.
 Find a registered Yellow Fever Vaccination Clinic in Indiana.